LLMs Be Trippin’

 The Singapore authors use complex math to prove that AI hallucinations are inevitable.
 That section of the paper is daunting, so I’m not going to get into it, but if your math is better than mine, please follow the link to the paper and knock yourself out.

-Luckily, the paper includes a section describing some empirical tests that directly demonstrate the authors’ computations.
+Luckily, it includes a section describing some empirical tests that directly demonstrate the authors’ computations.
 One such tightly defined problem is intellectually simple for human beings: “List all the strings of a fixed length using a fixed alphabet.”
 For example, the set of two-character strings using the letters a and b is {aa, ab, ba, bb}.
 (This is the same as asking for all the two-letter permutations of a and b, with letter repetitions permitted.)

 The researchers fed this problem to three LLMs.
 They all coped well with a string length of two using a two-character alphabet.
 However, consistent with the authors’ predictions, all three LLMs failed as the string length increased.
 GPT-4—the fourth iteration of the generative pre-trained transformer LLM and currently the most popular—did best, making it to six characters before it started hallucinating.
 But when tested with an alphabet of three characters—a, b, and c—all the LLMs failed sooner, and none made it past a string length of four.